VojtaStavik/ProtocolUI/README.md

 # ProtocolUI

 #### News:
-*(last update: 18th August 2015)*
+*(last update: 10th October 2015)*

 The project is now in the "proof of concept" state.
 I'm currently working on the first version for the real world usage.
+See [Development branch](https://github.com/VojtaStavik/ProtocolUI/tree/version_0_1)

-###### My To-Do list for v1:
+###### My To-Do list for v1 (release planned for November 2015):

-- Add support for all IB-friendly UIKit elements
+☑ Add support for all IB-friendly UIKit elements
-- Extend the range of base protocols to support more variables (where make sense: colors -> YES, button titles -> NO)
+☑ Extend the range of base protocols to support more variables (where make sense: colors -> YES, button titles -> NO) ☑ Use IBDesignable for the live preview in IB
-- Use IBDesignable for the live preview in IB
+☑ Unit tests coverage
-- Unit tests coverage
+☑ Convert the project to a framework
-- Convert the project to a framework
+☑ Carthage and CocoaPods support
-- Carthage and CocoaPods support
+☐ Real-world testing (in progress): I use ProtocolUI for 2 apps I'm currently working on at [STRV](http://www.strv.com).

 ### Protocol based UIKit customization: ProtocolUI